-Dengue Fever (DF) and dengue hemorrhagic fever (DHF) are caused by one of four closely related, but antigenically distinct, virus serotypes (DEN-1, DEN-2, DEN-3, and DEN-4), of the genus Flavivirus.
+Dengue Fever (DF) and Dengue Hemorrhagic Fever (DHF) are caused by one of four closely related, but antigenically distinct, virus serotypes (DEN-1, DEN-2, DEN-3, and DEN-4), of the genus Flavivirus.
 Infection with one of these serotypes provides immunity to only that serotype for life, so persons living in a dengue-endemic area can have more than one dengue infection during their lifetime.
 DF and DHF are primarily diseases of tropical and sub tropical areas, and the four different dengue serotypes are transmitted between humans and the Aedes mosquito.
 Infections produce a spectrum of clinical illness ranging from a nonspecific viral syndrome to severe and fatal hemorrhagic disease.
 Important risk factors for DHF include the strain of the infecting virus, as well as the age, and especially the prior dengue infection history of the patient.

-During 2006, there were 2 cases of Dengue Fever reported in Davis County.
-Both cases recently returned from Dengue endemic areas.
+During 2007, there were no cases of Dengue Fever reported in Davis County.